inouire/mini-net/README.md

 Mini-net is a tiny social network, made to for family.

-It is based on the PHP framework Symfony2, and is using third party library such as [Bootstrap](http://twitter.github.com/bootstrap/), [jQuery](http://jquery.com/) and [Lightbox](http://lokeshdhakar.com/projects/lightbox2/).
+It is based on the PHP framework Symfony2, and is using third party library such as [Bootstrap](http://twitter.github.com/bootstrap/), [jQuery](http://jquery.com/) and [Fancybox](http://fancyapps.com/fancybox/).

-As mini-net software, this README is still under construction

 ## Requirements

-* Web server with PHP5
+* Web server with PHP >= 5.3
-* Database engine supported by Doctrine ORM, and PHP module for this database
+* Database engine supported by Doctrine ORM, and the PHP driver for this database

 ## Installation (for Debian 6 + Apache)